hendrikmaus/blog/content/rust-unwrap-options-in-a-function-that-returns-a-result-type/index.md

   = note: required by `from_error`
 ```

-Using the `anyhow` crate, we can implement a lean solution.
+However, `main` can return any `Result` type we want.
+For application code, the `anyhow` crate is a really lean solution:

 ```shell
 # haven't seen this? install https://crates.io/crates/cargo-edit